 Q.Are you on Twitter?
 A. Yes I am!
 You can find me HERE

 Q.What about Facebook?
 A. Of course!
 There's a link to my Facebook Fan Page on the Home page of this website or you can just click HERE!
 If you search for me on Facebook, Search for Maigan Lynn.
 It should have "Artist" as a sub-title.
 I have a fan page as well as a personal profile, however, my personal profile is for my personal friends, family, and artist friends.
 I'm very active on my fan page and anything you need to know concerning my artwork is there! :) I also do giveaways every once in a while so keep your eyes open for those!

-Q.Do you currently licence your work anywhere?
+Q.Do you currently license your work anywhere?
 A.Yes.
-I currently have a contract with Creative Design Outlet who creates tubes of my images to purchase and create tags for personal use as signature tags, banners, wall paper etc. Again, you can find more info in the Licencing section of this site or click one of the above links.
-I do have more licencing opportunities in the works but can't yet share them....it's a secret! ;)
+I currently have a contract with Creative Design Outlet who creates tubes of my images to purchase and create tags for personal use as signature tags, banners, wall paper etc. You can find more info in the Licensing section of this site or click one of the above links.

-Q.I'm interested in licencing your work.
+Q.I'm interested in licensing your work.
 What do I have to do?
-A.I'm always interested in new licencing opportunities and would love to hear what you have to say.
-Feel free to contact me with your name and email address and what kinds of products you're looking to licence my images for.
+A.I'm always interested in new licensing opportunities and would love to hear what you have to say.
+Feel free to contact me with your name and email address and what kinds of products you're looking to license my images for.
 You can send me a message by using the Contact Us form.